Taking the Bahamas Back by Bahamians.

 Our country ecomony is in a deficit and too long again this immigration system has been a black market for generations (another low level income bleeding our country’s already broken system).

-Bahamians we can sit, watch and wait for answers for another 40 years and leave this fight for our kids.
+Bahamians we cannot sit, watch and wait for answers for another 40 years and leave this fight for our kids.
 Or we can get up and get this done in our time.
-If its not broken then we have no concerns and all is well and better in the Bahamas.
-No doubt it is Better in the Bahamas, sure, but exactly who is it Better for?
+If its not broken then we have no concerns and all is well and it's really a BETTER IN THE BAHAMAS.
+No doubt it is Better in the Bahamas for some but exactly who is becoming very obvious.

 Illegal migration will continue to be a burden for the Bahamas and the Bahamian people.
-It is time that the countries where these citizens come from made responsible in sharing the cost to accommodate and to repatriate their citizens.
-How can the Bahamian citizens sustain this burden alone?
-This is outrageous, this money should be used for Bahamian citizens drowning in financial woes.
-Here are the numbers:
+It is time that the Haiti countriy citizens take the responsibility cost to accommodate and to repatriate their citizens.
+How can the Bahamian citizens sustain this burden alone, if bother governments are responsible for this they are wrong and Its outrageous.
+The millions to date should have been used for Bahamian poverty by building a Transformative city for the broken.

 In the period January to December 2014, some 4,200 people were repatriated

 In the last five years, the government has spent some $7.2 million repatriating persons who have landed here illegally.
 Can we continue on this track?
-THIS WAS THE COST FOR ONLY FIVE YEARS , The Bahamas have done this for more than 40 years.
+IF THIS WAS THE COST IN FIVE YEARS back in 2013 what is it costing us between 2014 to 2018?
+The Bahamas have done this for more than 40 years you do the math.

 Today: Jillian is counting on you